 What are Core Web Vitals?

 Core Web Vitals present a combination of specific factors that Google deems important in the overall user experience with a web page.
-These factors are made up of three specific user interaction and page speed measurements: Cumulative Layout Shift, First Input Delay, and Largest Contentful Paint.
+These factors are made up of three specific user interactions and page speed measurements: Cumulative Layout Shift, First Input Delay, and Largest Content Paint.

 In a nutshell, Core Web Vitals are a subset of the most important factors that make up Google’s “page experience” score, which measures the overall user experience.
 You can review the Core Web Vitals of your website in the “enhancement” subsection in Google Search Console or other web analytics tools.